jobiols/gen-readme/README.md

 see proyect in https://pypi.org/project/gen-odoo-readme/

-Use el comando gen-readme --help para obtener esta ayuda
+Use gen-readme --help to get this help

     Usage: gen-readme [OPTIONS]